-- Class A License - This classification applies only to "combination" vehicles with a Gross Combination Weight Rating (GCWR) exceeding 26,000 pounds, provided the Gross Vehicle Weight Rating (GVWR) of the vehicle being towed exceeds 10,000 pounds.
-The holder of a Class A license, which includes any appropriate endorsements, may operate all vehicles included in Class B, C, and D (Operator License).
+- Class A License - This specific classification applies wholly to "combination" vehicles with a Gross Combination Weight Rating (GCWR) exceeding 26,000 pounds.
+Additionally, the Gross Vehicle Weight Rating (GVWR) of the vehicle being towed exceeds 10,000 pounds.
+If you possess a Class A license, you may operate Class B, C, and D vehicles.

-If you pass the required knowledge test(s), you can take the CDL skills tests.
-There are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and on-road driving.
-These tests will take up to ninety minutes.
-You will need to provide a vehicle appropriate to the class of license you apply for, including a bus (designed to carry 16 or more persons including the driver) if applying for a passenger endorsement.
+After passing the required knowledge test(s), you then may take the CDL skills tests.
+The three types of general skills tests are: pre-trip inspection, basic vehicle control, and on-road driving.
+When you take the test, it is necessary to provide your own vehicle in the class of the license you apply for, including the bus (designed to carry 16 or more persons including the driver).
+Typically, this vehicle can be provided through a potential employer.